Doors will

 Performative lecture by Polly Gould followed by discussion with Steven Crossan, Founder of Google Cultural Institute, Dr. Peg Rawes, Senior Lecturer at the Bartlett School of Architecture, and Emily Hayes, PhD candidate at the Royal Geographical Society and the University of Exeter.

-and music, and equally likely to take place in a domestic drawing
+narration and music, and equally likely to take place in

-zoo design claimed that ‘for the first time’ the animals would
+that ‘for the first time’ the animals would no longer be

-no longer be ‘housed in artificial reproductions of their natural
+‘housed in artificial reproductions of their natural surroundings.’[1]

-surroundings.’[1]
-Like characters in a tableau vivant the animals
+Like characters in a tableau vivant the animals assume the

 Penguin Pool plays on the pun of ‘pool’ as an entertaining

-fits the more recent conception of the zoo as a place for conservation
+which fits the more recent conception of the zoo as a place

-used to predict threats posed to biodiversity from various potential
+is currently being used to predict threats posed to biodiversity

 [1] Laszlo Moholy-Nagy, 'The New Architecture